cockroachlabs/developer-success/migrate-existing-data.md

 \q
 ```

-Next, you'll want to make sure that you can connect with the user and we'll save the connection URL for the rest of the workshop.
+Let's verify that you can connect with the newly created user.
+To make connecting easier, you can save the connection URL in an environment variables that `cockroach` will recognize.
+This will be used for the rest of the workshop.

 Take your connection string and replace the database with `cw` the `jon:XXXXXXX` part (yours will have a different username) with `migrate:migrate1234` and try re-connecting to the cluster.
+Make sure you have also correctly set the cluster name.

 ```bash
 cockroach sql --url 'postgresql://migrate:migrate1234@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/cw?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dvague-beaver-1226'